john-hartley/GoCardless.Api/README.md

 These correspond with the [4 error types](https://developer.gocardless.com/api-reference/#api-usage-errors) defined by the API.
 As explained above, there is also `ConflictingResourceException` which is defined as a convenience.

-Each exception type exposes a number of properties, matching with those in the official documentation, but I've also added a `RawResponse` property to help diagnose any edge cases.
+Each exception type exposes a number of properties, matching with those in the official documentation, but there is also a `RawResponse` property to help diagnose any edge cases.

+As each exception type exposes the same properties, you have the choice of catching specific exceptions, or simply catching `ApiException`.
+The reason the different exception types exist is to make different problems stand out clearly when examining exceptions in application monitoring software such as [Sentry](https://sentry.io) and [Raygun](https://raygun.com/).

 ## Questions

 If you have any questions, I'll do my best to answer them.
 However, please note that if you're asking about _how_ the API works, as opposed to a question about the client, you should raise a [support ticket](https://support.gocardless.com/hc/en-gb) with the GoCardless team.

-## Issues
+## Issues and Feature Requests

-If you notice a problem with the client, please [create an issue](https://github.com/john-hartley/GoCardless.Api/issues/new), including, where appropriate, steps to reproduce the problem.
+If you notice a problem with the client, or have a feature request, please [create an issue](https://github.com/john-hartley/GoCardless.Api/issues/new/choose).